Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Empirical results

 To evaluate the scalability of SPF, we conduct a bootstrap experiment where we draw documents with replacement from the available corpus to obtain corpora of different size.
 In particular, we increase the number of documents $D$ in increments of $100k$, up to a total of $D = 1\,000\,000$ documents.
 This bootstrap experiment was conducted exclusively with the SPF model, as both KeyATM and SeededLDA were unable to handle such large corpora on the hardware described in Section~\ref{sec:computational_details}.
 Figure~\ref{fig:bootstrap_runtime} visualizes the run-times observed, indicating a roughly linear increase in run-times as the corpus size grows.
 This increase may be attributed to the increase in the model's local variational parameters $\phi^\rte_\theta$ and $\phi^\shp_\theta$ with the number of documents.
-Figure~\ref{fig:bootstrap_runtime} shows that SPF successfully processes the corpus with $1\,000\,000$ documents in approximately 2 hours, demonstrating its capacity to handle large-scale datasets efficiently.
+Figure~\ref{fig:bootstrap_runtime} shows that SPF successfully processes the corpus with $1\,000\,000$ documents in approximately 2 hours, demonstrating its ability to handle large-scale datasets efficiently.

-\subsection{Robustness checks}
+\subsubsection{Robustness checks}

 We systematically vary key parameters of the specification and estimation of the SPF topic model to evaluate how the performance changes under different conditions.
-Table~\ref{tab:excel_data} presents the resulting 13 scenarios and the corresponding predictive performance results obtained when fitting SPF under these scenarios.
+Table~\ref{tab:excel_data} presents the resulting 13 scenarios and the corresponding classification performance results obtained when fitting SPF in these scenarios.

 \paragraph{Effect of the number of seed words.} We examine the impact of reducing domain knowledge on classification performance by reducing the number of seed words per topic from 10 to 5 (Scenario 2).
 As expected, decreasing the amount of seed words results in lower predictive performance.
 However, halving the number of seed words did result only in a slight decrease in predictive performance, underscoring the importance of being able to select at least a few meaningful seed words to characterize topics in order to achieve superior results using the seeded approach when fitting topic models.